vikranthkongara/intro-to-declarative-pipeline/Setup.md

-# Workshop Setup Exercises
+# Workshop Setup

-## Exercise 1.0 - Jenkins Set-up
+## Jenkins Set-up
-In this exercise you will setup a work environment for the lessons provided in this workshop.
+Setup a work environment for the lessons provided in this workshop.
 Ask the instructor for the URL of the server you will be using during the workshop.

 Todays URL for the CloudBees Jenkins environment is https://cje.workshop.beedemo.net